Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Flushing of your face

 Diagnosing a small carcinoid tumor that’s not causing carcinoid syndrome symptoms is difficult.
-These tumors are usually found when doing surgery or in an examination for another condition.
-For example, some carcinoid tumors are found when a doctor removes an appendix for appendicitis.
+These tumors are usually found when doing surgery or in an exam for another condition.
+For example, some carcinoid tumors are found when a healthcare provider removes an appendix for appendicitis.

 These tests may be used to help diagnose carcinoid tumor:

 X-rays and scans.
-Chest X-ray, CT scan, and MRI scan are all useful in diagnosis.
+Chest X-ray, computed tomography (CT) scan, and magnetic resonance imaging (MRI) scan are all useful in diagnosis.

 OctreoScan.
-This is a special type of scan that can detect carcinoid tumors in more than 80 percent of cases.
+This is a special type of scan that is most often used to find carcinoid tumors.
 This scan is taken after injection of a radioactive substance that is picked up by carcinoid tumor cells.

-Examination and biopsy.
-A surgical procedure to get a piece of the carcinoid tumor and look at it under a microscope is important for diagnosis.
-Sometimes this is done by using a flexible scope to look inside your body, a procedure called endoscopy.
-If a tumor is found, your doctor may take a piece for biopsy.
+Exam and biopsy.
+A surgical procedure to test a sample of tissue from the carcinoid tumor and look at it under a microscope is important for diagnosis.
+Sometimes this is done by using a flexible scope to look inside your body.
+This procedure is called endoscopy.
+If a tumor is found, your healthcare provider may take a sample of the tissue for biopsy.

 Urine test.
-If you have a carcinoid tumor that is producing too much hormone, it may show up as a type of acid in your urine called 5-HIAA (5-hydroxy indole acetic acid), a waste product of serotonin.
+If you have a carcinoid tumor that is making too much hormone, it may show up as a type of acid in your urine called 5-HIAA (5-hydroxy indole acetic acid).
+This is a waste product of serotonin.

 Blood test.
-A blood test may show an increased level of the hormone serotonin or high levels of chromogranin A (CgA), another substance made by most carcinoid tumors.
+A blood test may show an increased level of the hormone serotonin or high levels of chromogranin A (CgA).
+This is another substance made by most carcinoid tumors.

 The best treatment for small carcinoid tumors that have not spread is surgery.
 Surgery for these tumors can cure them.
 Once a tumor has spread or become too big to remove, other treatments may still work well.
 Here are some treatments that may be used: